SciML/ModelingToolkit.jl/README.md

   to the contexts of the system.
 For example, for a differential equation, the dependent variable corresponds to given subtypes and then the `eqs` can be analyzed knowing what the state variables are.
+- Variable names which do not fall into one of the system's core subtypes are treated as intermediates which can be used for holding subcalculations and other pieces like that.

 ### Transformations